Culture of Latin America: Language

 Spanish is spoken in Puerto Rico and eighteen sovereign nations (See Spanish language in the Americas).
 Portuguese is spoken primarily in Brazil (See Brazilian Portuguese).
-Amerindian languages are spoken in many Latin American nations, mainly Chile, Panama, Ecuador, Colombia, Guatemala, Bolivia, Paraguay, Argentina, and Mexico.
+Amerindian languages are spoken in many Latin American nations, mainly Peru, Chile, Panama, Ecuador, Colombia, Guatemala, Bolivia, Paraguay, Argentina, and Mexico.
 Nahuatl has more than a million speakers in Mexico.
-Although Mexico has almost 80 native languages across the country, the government nor the constitution specify an official language (not even Spanish), also, some regions of the nation do not speak any modern way of language and still preserve their ancient dialect without knowing any other language.
+Although Mexico has almost 80 native languages across the country, neither the government nor the constitution specifies an official language (not even Spanish).
 Guaraní is, along with Spanish, the official language of Paraguay, and is spoken by a majority of the population.
 Furthermore, there are about 10 million Quechua speakers in South America and Spain, but more than half of them live in Bolivia and Peru (approximately 6,700,800 individuals).

 Other European languages spoken include Italian in Brazil and Uruguay, German in southern Brazil and southern Chile, and Welsh in southern Argentina.

 Religion

 The Basilica of the National Shrine of Our Lady of Aparecida is the second largest in the world, after only of the Basilica of Saint Peter in Vatican City.

 The primary religion throughout Latin America is Christianity (90%), mostly Roman Catholicism.
 Latin America, and in particular Brazil, were active in developing the quasi-socialist Roman Catholic movement known as Liberation Theology.
 Practitioners of the Protestant, Pentecostal, Evangelical, Jehovah's Witnesses, Mormon, Buddhist, Jewish, Muslim, Hindu, Baháʼí, and indigenous denominations and religions exist.
 Various Afro-Latin American traditions, such as Santería, and Macumba, a tribal- voodoo religion, are also practiced.
 Evangelicalism in particular is increasing in popularity.
 Latin America constitute in absolute terms the second world's largest Christian population, after Europe.